btjandra15/btjandra15/README.md

 ### :man_technologist: About Me
 :computer: New Grad from The City College of New York in Computer Science
- - GIS Analyst @ MTA NYCT
+ - Softwae Engineer @ MTA NYCT
  - Experience in Back-end development using NextJS

 ---